18 Women on the Very Specific Things That Make Them Horny

 Totally Soaked: a week dedicated to summer horniness.

 If you want to understand the rich and varied tapestry that is human sexuality, try asking a woman to name an idiosyncratic thing that turns her on.
-The Cut did just that — and here are 18 answers, ranging from smells to TV shows to a few that, well, kind of defy categorization.
+To kick off Totally Soaked, a weeklong celebration of summer horniness, the Cut did just that — and here are 18 answers, ranging from smells to TV shows to a few that, well, kind of defy categorization.
 Every horny person is horny in their own way.

 “When they can handle a car in inclement weather.
 I get so aroused when I’m a passenger in or witness to someone confidently maneuvering a car through snow or a bad thunderstorm, especially if they take the lead on getting the car out, like on ice, or they step up to drive when no one else will.
 I can literally hear my ovaries screaming at me that this person could provide for a family; it’s ridiculous.”